rotilho/jnano-commons/README.md

 String signature = NanoSignatures.sign(privateKey, hash);
 assertTrue(NanoSignatures.isValid(account, hash, signature));
 ```

+\* Java use just CPU and calculate PoW with CPU is bloody slow.
+For production ready application please use a [work server](https://github.com/nanocurrency/nano-work-server).

 ## Why not use string for Seed and Keys?
 As stated by [Baeldung](https://www.baeldung.com/java-storing-passwords), "strings in Java are immutable which means that we cannot change them using any high-level APIs.
 Any change on a String object will produce a new String, keeping the old one in memory.